 Last year I built a brownstone out of gingerbread and wrote an article about it.
 I thought that this was going to be a lark, interesting to only the nerdiest of pastry nerds.
 I was wrong.
 Images of my little house made their way all around the internet: design sites, craft sites and New York sites.
-Finally, the house itself made an appearance a movie set (so keep your eyes peeled for it on the big screen this January!)
+Finally, the house itself made an appearance a movie set (so keep your eyes peeled for it on the big screen next January!)
 It seems like a lot of folks have a secret love for fanciful gingerbread creations.
 The unlikely overlap of design, food, craftiness and unabashed New York love struck a chord.
 Last year my little gingerbread house was something other folks could appreciate through pictures.
 This year I plan to build something even bigger, and I want you all to help.

 The Gingerbread Block Project

 To build a gingerbread project this ambitious, I’m going to need lots of help.
 Folks who want to help build the gingerbread block can volunteer for a few hours of gingerbread handiwork, and get some first hand gingerbread construction experience while they’re at it.
 This is not just for pros, everyone can pitch in their special skills (and learn some new ones too.)
 Volunteers will gather and work together on evenings and weekends to make the gingerbread block come together.
-The construction will happen over 9 work days, and will take place at 61 Local in Boerum Hill.
+The construction will take about 10 days, and will take place at 61 Local in Boerum Hill.
 After the gingerbread creations have been displayed for the public to marvel at, New York gingerbread fans can place a bid on a house and a few lucky bidders will get to take their gingerbread houses home.

 Want to be a part of the block project?
 Fantastic!
 Here are a few ways you can help: